 That’s the facing south end looking out into Port Phillip Bay.

 The reef is designed to improve fish stocks in the locality of the pier by providing a structural habitat.

 The deepest part of the pier is the end, so it tends to fish best on the rising tide.

 I’ve personally witnessed a school of whiting feeding right off the end of the pier.

 Be warned – approach quietly as they are extremely shy and will dart off quickly into deeper water.

-While Altona Pier can certainly fish well I’ve found its popularity with swimmers can make it difficult at times.
+While Altona Pier can certainly fish well I’ve found its popularity with swimmers and kids diving off the pier can make it difficult at times.
+Particularly during summer!

 My advice is to check out Google Maps (satellite view) or Google Earth before you get there.

 These tools give you a pretty good look at the structure in the water.
 The artificial reef, sandbanks, holes and submerged seagrass areas.

 There’s plenty of parking and a number of cafes and food outlets nearby.